Shipping Guide

 MistakeWhy It HurtsBetter Approach

-Skipping carrier comparison at label purchase time You miss cheaper services that vary by zone and delivery commitment.
-Use multi-carrier rate comparison before buying every label.
+Skipping carrier comparison at label purchase time You miss cheaper services that vary by zone and delivery commitment, and you pay full freight on every increase.
+Compare FedEx and UPS before buying every label, or let Ship Intelligence auto-select the cheapest valid rate for you.

 Treating returns as an afterthought Return labels issued ad hoc usually cost more and create support friction.
-Predefine return options and pricing rules in your shipping workflow.
+Predefine return options and pricing rules in your shipping workflow before peak season hits.

 Shipping Checklist for Wine

-• Set up at least two carrier accounts or one multi-carrier platform.
+• Set up at least two carrier accounts or one multi-carrier platform so you can rate-shop FedEx against UPS.

 • Add tracking notifications to reduce where-is-my-order tickets.